7rakir/SunBlast.CsvLinqPadDriver/README.md

 3. When built, returns `SyntaxTree` containing:
    * One DataContext class with many `IEnumerable` properties, one for each Data class
    * Many Data classes
-   * One ModelExtensions class containing quality-of-life extensions for querying specific Data classes, if they are available
+   * One DataExtensions class containing quality-of-life extensions for querying specific Data classes, if they are available

 #### `SchemaBuilder` – How does LINQPad schema building work?